Welsh onions are easy to grow. They are cool-season crops. They are best planted in spring or autumn.

 - In a cold-winter region plant Welsh onions in late fall and winter them over; you will have Welsh onions in early spring.

-- Seed can be planted thickly and thin by harvesting.
+- Seeds can be planted thickly and thin by harvesting.

-- You can also plant onion sets rather than seed.
+- You can also plant onion sets rather than seeds.

 - Sow seeds indoors 4 weeks or more before the last expected frost in spring.
 You can begin harvesting indoors or transplant seedling to the garden after the last average frost date.

 - Sow Welsh onion seeds every 2 to 3 weeks to ensure continued harvest through the season.